Can I use a robot pool cleaner in my vinyl pool?

 The Sigma is designed for all pool types including granite and pebble, so while there is no doubt you will get a great clean, it may be a little bit of overkill.

 For vinyl pools, you don’t need so much power so we’d recommend looking at the Dolphin Premier.
 It is a tried and tested unit with an excellent history and a few hundred $’s cheaper than the Sigma.
+We actually have a full review of the Dolphin premier here.

 Did you notice the common link?